Chinmayee770/bob_hackathon/README.md

      - **Data Transformation:** Processes large volumes of data efficiently using data flows and mapping data flows.
    - **Implementation:**
      - Create pipelines to ingest data from various sources, transform it, and load it into databases.

+## Ease Of Deployment and maintainence

+###  How Docker Helps Our Project Run Smoothly

+- **Containerization and Isolation:**
+  - **Encapsulation:** Docker packages our project with all its dependencies, ensuring it runs consistently everywhere.
+  - **Isolation:** Each container operates independently, preventing conflicts with the bank’s existing systems.

+- **No Interference with Existing Systems:**
+  - **Independent Execution:** Containers are lightweight and don’t interfere with other applications on the same system.

+- **Easy Integration:**
+  - **API and Microservices:** Our project can interact with the bank’s systems through APIs, making integration smooth and secure.
+It also integrates seamlessly with Azure Functions.
+  - **Networking:** Docker allows containers to communicate securely with each other and with external systems.

+- **Easy Maintenance:**
+  - **Consistent Environments:** Docker ensures our project runs the same way in development, testing, and production, reducing environment-specific issues.
+  - **Simplified Updates:** We can update or roll back our project without affecting the bank’s critical systems.
+  - **Isolated Troubleshooting:** Problems can be fixed within a container without impacting others, making maintenance simpler and faster.

+### Additional Resources
+- For more detailed information on how we will  be integrating Azure Functions with Docker, please refer to this [Medium article](https://medium.com/@lucascuello/azure-functions-with-docker-82d3c4a2d831).